diegoquintanav/diegoquintanav.github.io/content/pages/about.md

 Date: 2020-09-24 20:01:00 -0600
 Modified: 2026-01-10 14:06:00 -0300

-# 🐢

 This is my blog.
 Sometimes I write about Python and other things.
 I'm on a quest for ways to do meaningful work.
 You can check what's going on with me [now]({filename}now.md).

-## Reach out to me

 Feel free to [send me an email to](mailto:hello@301621.xyz) if you feel like it.
 You can check my [LinkedIn profile](https://www.linkedin.com/in/diego-quintana-valenzuela/) for qualifications.

-## I also make monthly playlists

-I make monthly playlists, where I collect songs I've listened to during the month.
-They are very random but it's fun to come back to them, like a musical diary of sorts.
-You can check them out at my [spotify profile](https://open.spotify.com/user/11102438968?si=gpPHdO6HQCeP4-V3NGnOhw).

 ## What's up with that bird?